 Which astronomy course should you take?

-We know picking which astronomy course to take can be a challenge, so we will try to explain the intended audience for our six introductory non-major courses, our major courses, and our three upper-division astrophysics courses.
+We know picking which astronomy course to take can be a challenge.
+This page explains the intended audience for each of our courses.
 This is the "plain English" description of these courses: see the official Schedule of Classes and Course Catalog for definitive language, and consult your adviser if you have any questions about how these courses fit into your curriculum.

 The Department of Astronomy offers several single-term courses devoted to particular current topics in modern astronomy from the solar system to the entire universe.
 They are designed for non-majors seeking to satisfy their GE requirements or as electives.
 These courses are not a sequence and they may be taken singly or multiply in any order.
 One of these courses, Astronomy 1101, includes a required 1-hour lab section.
 The Astronomy 1221, 2140 to 2143 courses are all 3-hour GE courses with only a lecture section.
 All of these courses are taught at the same basic level.
 Astronomy 1221 does not assume any familiarity with astronomy concepts but does require a higher level of Math background than the other courses.